Cervical cap: 20th century

 Many designs were developed in the later 19th and early 20th century in various countries.
 The Vimule cap became available as early as 1927.
 A book by Vimule and Co., published in 1898, advertises the Vimule Cap.
 The Prentif brand cap was introduced in the early 1930s.
 The Dumas cap was initially made of plastic, and was available by the 1940s.
 Lamberts (Dalston) Ltd. of the UK manufactured these three cap types.
 Other types of caps had stems to hold them in place in the cervix; some of the stems actually extended into the uterus.
 These stem pessaries became precursors to the modern intrauterine device (IUD).

-Margaret Sanger in the 1910s brought cervical caps to the U.S. but later on seemingly preferred the diaphragm but never repudiated the cap.
+Margaret Sanger brought cervical caps to the U.S. in the 1910s, but later on seemingly preferred the diaphragm, and never repudiated the cap.
 This may have been influenced by her visit to the Netherlands where the diaphragm (also known as the "Dutch Cap") reigned supreme.

 Use of all barrier methods, but especially cervical barriers, dropped dramatically after the 1960s introduction of the combined oral contraceptive pill and the IUD.
 In 1976, the U.S. government enacted the Medical Device Regulation Act.
 This law required all manufacturers of medical devices to provide the United States Food and Drug Administration (FDA) with data on the safety and efficacy of those devices.
 Lamberts (Dalston) Ltd., the only manufacturer at that time, failed to provide this information, and the FDA banned the use of cervical caps in the United States.